 Every kid is different, and there is no magical, surefire way to inspire your child every time.
 But try out some of these ideas, and see what works for you.
 I'm sure with practice you will find many other ways to inspire your writer.
 Do what works for your children, and watch them grow in their writing.

-If you are interested in reading literature and combing great books into the study of History, Geography, and Language Arts, check out Sonlight's Core programs.
+If you are interested in reading literature and combing great books into the study of History, Bible, Geography and Literature, check out Sonlight's History / Bible /Literature programs.
 Your children will love to learn, and you will love to teach, guaranteed.
-And with a foundation built on fantastic readers and read-alouds, your children will have many opportunities to discover the joy of writing well.
+And with a foundation built on fantastic Readers and Read-Alouds, your children will have many opportunities to discover the joy of writing well.

 This article is adapted from Your Personal Writing Coach.